Seirdy/seirdy.one/content/meta/site-design.md

 : Pale Moon and recent versions of K-Meleon use Goanna, a single-process fork of Firefox's Gecko engine.
 Ultralight is a proprietary, source-available fork of WebKit focused on lightweight embedded webviews.
 My site works in these engines without any noticeable issues.

 Alternative engines
-: I test compatibility with current alternative engines: the SerenityOS browser, Servo, NetSurf, Kristall, and litehtml.
-I have excellent compatibility with litehtml and Servo.
-The site is usable in NetSurf, and the SerenityOS browser.
-Servo is the only engine in this category with support for `<details>`. ~~[The SerenityOS browser lacks ECDSA certificate support](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.~~ <ins itemprop="correction" itemscope="" itemtype="https://schema.org/CorrectionComment" cite="https://github.com/SerenityOS/serenity/commit/f9386737a631b5f3b7eb1920bd4440a2784359e9">Update <time itemprop="datePublished">2024-01-30</time>: <span itemprop="text">[SerenityOS LibTLS merged support for these ciphers in October 2023](https://github.com/SerenityOS/serenity/commit/f9386737a631b5f3b7eb1920bd4440a2784359e9), resolving this incompatibility</span></ins>.
-The SerenityOS browser also has issues displaying my inline SVG avatar.
+: I test compatibility with current alternative engines: Ladybird (the SerenityOS browser), Servo, NetSurf, Kristall, and litehtml.
+I have excellent compatibility with litehtml, Ladybird, and Servo.
+The site is usable in NetSurf. litehtml and NetSurf do not support `<details>`, but remain usable. ~~[The SerenityOS browser lacks ECDSA certificate support](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.~~ <ins itemprop="correction" itemscope="" itemtype="https://schema.org/CorrectionComment" cite="https://github.com/SerenityOS/serenity/commit/f9386737a631b5f3b7eb1920bd4440a2784359e9">Update <time itemprop="datePublished">2024-01-30</time>: <span itemprop="text">[SerenityOS LibTLS merged support for these ciphers in October 2023](https://github.com/SerenityOS/serenity/commit/f9386737a631b5f3b7eb1920bd4440a2784359e9), resolving this incompatibility</span></ins>.

 Textual browsers
 : The site works well with textual browsers.
 All features except `<details>` work in Lynx and Links2.
 I include [felinks (an ELinks fork)](https://github.com/rkd77/elinks), edbrowse, and w3m in my tests. [w3m doesn't support soft hyphens](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=830173), but the site is still otherwise usable in it.
 I support these engines by making CSS a strictly-optional progressive enhancement and by using semantic markup.
 I test with Edbrowse less often.
 No textual browser supports `<details>`.